Multiomics-Analytics-Group/vuegen/CONTRIBUTING.md

    for discussion threads on reported issues and proposed enhancements.

 2. **Submitting Changes via Pull Requests:** If you are comfortable using Git and would like to add or modify a functionality, you can submit a **pull request (PR)**.
-Instructions on how to contribute this way are provided in [Section 4][#4-creating-a-pull-request] of this document.
+Instructions on how to contribute this way are provided in the next section.

 3. **Providing Feedback via Email:** If you don’t have a GitHub account and are unfamiliar with Git, you can send feedback via email to [asaru@dtu.dk][contact].
 However, using GitHub is preferred, as it allows us to respond more quickly and track discussions openly.